UniExeterRSE/LCAT-archived/docs/network.md

   increase or decrease.
 * We can calculate these changes by using the connections between them (from the scientific evidence) as positive or negative correlations.
+* The networks below could include Drivers, Pressures, States, Effects or Actions - they are all treated the same way.

 Examples:

 ![](images/single.png)